 For now, the beads I pulled after the 'pre-polish' stage got a beautiful gloss with buffing (top pic).
 But I'd like to see if the buffing time could be reduced a little more by letting them tumble longer.
 As for the beads that went through the somewhat abreviated polishing stage they do have a slight film on them which reminds me of a milk.

 If you look on the lower left of the bead you can see where it has been lightly buffed.
+The upper right still has the milky white film from the polishing compound. |

 This photo shows how cloudy the bead is directly from the polishing stage after rinsing and drying.
+This bead will need burnishing to remove the film. |

 To burnish the beads they need to be tumbled with powdered soap like Ivory or White King.
 This step according to the directions will take 4 days.
 So I will come back and let you know how that turns out.